dry-python/classes/docs/pages/concept.rst

 and chances are that it won't be used in some situations.

 With ``@typeclass`` overriding something is as easy.
-Let's define a typeclass with an instance to be overriden later:
+Let's define a typeclass with an instance to be overridden later:

 .. code:: python